Fish and Wildlife Service, Interior.

 Regulatory Planning and Review (E.O.
 12866).
 This rule is a significant regulatory action subject to review by the Office of Management and Budget (OMB).
 OMB makes the final determination of significance under Executive Order 12866.

 a.
 The Service does not anticipate that this rule will have an effect of $100 million or more on the economy.
-This rule defines an existing statutory term in a manner largely consistent with how it is currently interpreted by State and Federal agencies.
+This Start Printed Page 31139rule defines an existing statutory term in a manner largely consistent with how it is currently interpreted by State and Federal agencies.

 b.
 This rule will not create a serious inconsistency or otherwise interfere with an action taken or planned by another agency.
 This rule deals solely with governance of bald and golden eagle take in the United States.
 No other Federal agency has any role in regulating bald or golden eagle take.
 Although some other Federal agencies regulate activities that impact wildlife (including eagles) and such impacts may constitute take, the definition of “disturb” promulgated by this rule is similar to existing operative interpretations of the term.